Loricariidae: Distribution and habitat

-The family Loricariidae is vastly distributed over both the east and west sides of the Andes mountains, however, most species are generally restricted to small geographic ranges.
+The family Loricariidae is vastly distributed over both the east and west sides of the Andes Mountains, but most species are generally restricted to small geographic ranges.
 They are primarily found in freshwater habitats of South America, but several loricariines and hypostomines are native to Panama, and two species (Fonchiiichthys uracanthus and Hemiancistrus aspidolepis) are native to Costa Rica.
 Species occur in swift-flowing streams from the lowlands up to 3000 m in elevation.
 They can also be found in a variety of other freshwater environments.
 They can be found in torrential mountain rivers, quiet brackish estuaries, black acidic waters, and even in subterranean habitats.